 Banks Working Group

-A forum for investors engaging with U.S., Canadian, Asian, and European banks on best practices for lending, financing, and investing aligned with the just transition to a clean energy economy.
+A forum for investors engaging with U.S and Canadian banks on best practices for lending, financing, and investing aligned with the just transition to a clean energy economy.
 Discussions focus on investor engagement priorities, sector-specific guidance, and benchmark progress.

 Carbon Asset Risk Working Group